-To open the Instance home page, from the Databases dashboard, find the instance you want to explore and click (or click and select home page).
-The Databases > Overview dashboard opens with a summary of the selected instance.
+To open the Instance home page, from the Databases dashboard, find the instance you want to explore and click the instance name (or click dashboard opens with a summary of the selected instance.

 From here, you can drill down to metrics on memory allocation and perform configuration tasks.